ALCC01/nodeogram/docs/objects/Bot.rst

     :returns: A promise that resolves to a :doc:`Message` object representing the updated message.
 True is returned by the promise if the message is an inline one.

     Updates the specified message markup in the specified chat.

+.. js:function:: setGameScore(id, user_id, score, inline, options, chat_id)

+    :param string id: The message id
+    :param string user_id: Can also be a :doc:`User` object
+    :param number score:
+    :param boolean inline: Is the message an inline one?
+    :param object options:
+    :param string chat_id: Can also be a :doc:`Chat` or a :doc:`User` object
+    :returns: A promise that resolves to a :doc:`Message` object representing the updated message.
+True is returned by the promise if the message is an inline one or if the request did not instruct Telegram to edit the original message.

+    Sets a user's score for a game.

+.. js:function:: getGameHighScores(id, user_id, inline, chat_id)

+    :param string id: The message id
+    :param string user_id: Can also be a :doc:`User` object
+    :param boolean inline: Is the message an inline one?
+    :param string chat_id: Can also be a :doc:`Chat` or a :doc:`User` object
+    :returns: A promise that resolves to an array of :doc:`GameHighScore` objects.

+    Returns information about the user's rank and score for a game.

 .. js:function:: getChatAdministrators (chat_id)